Top GTO Wizard Features the Pros Prioritize (and What They Leave Out)

 Then click on an action to see the commonalities between flops where that action is taken.
 For instance, checking back:

-It’s all low connected monotone boards.
-The medium bet?
+All low connected monotone boards.
+And lastly, the medium bet?

 Professional Poker Player